Guest post by Shane Evoy, Operations Leader

 Emperor penguins seen on Antarctic expedition.
 Photo: Dr. Tom Hart, Penguin Watch.

-One of those fascinating, rarely reached destinations is Snow Hill, a snow-capped island 33km (20 miles) long and 12km (7 miles) wide in Graham Land, off the east coast of the Antarctic Peninsula.
+One of the most fascinating and difficult to reach Antarctic destinations is Snow Hill, a snow-capped island 33km (20 miles) long and 12km (7 miles) wide in Graham Land, off the east coast of the Antarctic Peninsula.
 Back in 2004, Quark conducted its first ground visit to this extremely isolated realm of the Emperor penguin, near Snow Hill in the Weddell Sea.
 Two hundred and sixty-three hectares of sea ice adjacent to the coast have been identified as an Important Bird Area (IBA) by BirdLife International because of this colony.

 As an Expedition Leader, I had the great pleasure of visiting Snow Hill 15 times before the Kapitan Khlebnikov was retired from service and am thrilled to share exciting news with you: